PiterWeb/LibreRemotePlay/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/PiterWeb/LibreRemotePlay)

 # LibreRemotePlay

+> [!IMPORTANT]
+> The software for the moment is very experimental, may not always work an all systems.
+If you find a bug you can report it on issues page or discord.

 ### An open source, free (as in freedom) and P2P alternative to Steam Remote Play

 - Website 🌐: https://libreremoteplay.vercel.app/